pgRouting/workshop/docs/chapters/chapter-7.rst

 .. note:: From these queries, it can be deduced that what we design for one view will work for the other views.
-On the following exercises only ``vehicles_net`` will be used, but you can test the queries with the other views.
+On the following exercises only ``vehicle_net`` will be used, but you can test the queries with the other views.

 |